-The rights and obligations of Management Board members are defined by virtue of a Management Board Member Contract.
-Remuneration report for the members of the Management and Supervisory Boards includes information on the remuneration amount, it is drawn up pursuant to Article 272 of the Companies Act and the Company's Remuneration Policy, and it will be presented to the General Assembly for adoption.
+The rights and obligations of Management Board Members are defined by virtue of a Management Board Member Contract.
+Remuneration report for the Members of the Management and Supervisory Boards includes information on the remuneration amount, it is drawn up pursuant to Article 272 of the Companies Act and the Company's Remuneration Policy, and it will be presented to the General Assembly for adoption.

-Members of the Management Board in 2021:
+Members of the Management Board in 2022:

-Gordan Kolak President of the Management Board in charge of the energy segment (electricity generation, transmission and distribution)

-Ivan Bahun Deputy President of the Management Board in charge of the rail solutions segment

-Josip Ljulj Member of the Management Board in charge of the industry segment Miki Huljić, Member of the Management Board in charge of real estate management

-Josip Lasić Member of the Management Board in charge of the area of economics and finance

-Božidar Poldrugač Member of the Management Board in charge of digital solutions, ICT and urban infrastructure
+- · Gordan Kolak President, of the Management Board in charge of the energy segment and sustainable development - Ivan Bahun, Deputy President of the Management Board in charge of the mobility segment - · Josip Ljuli, Member of the Management Board in charge of the industry segment - · Miki Huljić, Member of the Management Board in charge of real estate management - Josip Lasić, Member of the Management Board in charge of finance segment - · Božidar Poldrugač, Member of the Management Board in charge of digital solutions, ICT and urban infrastructure

-In 2021, the Company's Management Board held 48 meetings.
-All the meetings were attended by all the members of the Management Board.
-When prevented from attending in person, members of the Management Board attended the meetings through video conference calls and actively participated in the work and decisions of the Management Board.
+In 2022, the Company's Management Board held 44 meetings.
+All the meetings were attended by all the Members of the Management Board.
+When prevented from attending in person, Members of the Management Board attended the meetings through video conference calls and actively participated in the work and decisions of the Management Board.